The Untouchables (film): Plot

-Later, when Payne testifies at Capone's trial, Ness observes that Capone appears strangely calm, and that Nitti is wearing a gun in the courtroom.
-The bailiff removes Nitti and searches him, finding a note from Chicago Mayor William Hale Thompson which effectively permits him to carry the weapon.
-However, noticing Nitti possesses a matchbook with Malone's address written inside, Ness realizes that Nitti killed Malone.
+When Payne testifies at Capone's trial, Ness observes that Capone appears strangely calm, and that Nitti is wearing a gun in the courtroom.
+The bailiff removes Nitti and searches him, finding a note from Chicago Mayor William Hale Thompson that effectively permits him to carry the weapon.
+However, noticing that Nitti possesses a matchbook with Malone's address written inside, Ness realizes that Nitti killed Malone.
 Panicked, Nitti shoots the bailiff before fleeing to the courthouse roof, where Ness captures him.
-After Nitti insults the memory of Malone and gloats that he will escape conviction for the murder, an enraged Ness pushes Nitti off the roof to his death, avenging Wallace and Malone.
+After Nitti insults the memory of Malone and gloats that he will escape conviction for the murder, an enraged Ness pushes him off the roof to his death, avenging Wallace and Malone.

 Stone gives Ness a list, taken from Nitti's coat, which shows that the jurors in the trial are all on Capone's payroll.
-Behind closed doors, Ness persuades the judge to switch Capone's jury with one hearing an unrelated divorce case by telling the judge that he is on Capone's payroll, and they can prove it.
+Ness secretly persuades the judge to switch Capone's jury with one hearing an unrelated divorce case.
 This prompts Capone's lawyer to enter a guilty plea, although an outraged Capone violently objects.

-Capone is later convicted of tax evasion and sentenced to eleven years in prison.
-On the day Capone begins serving his sentence, Ness closes up his office, giving Malone's St. Jude medallion and callbox key to Stone as a farewell present.
-As Ness leaves the police station, a reporter asks him what he will do upon the probable repeal of Prohibition, to which he replies, "I think I'll have a drink."
+Capone is convicted of tax evasion and sentenced to 11 years in prison.
+On the day of his sentencing, Ness closes up his office, giving Malone's St. Jude medallion and callbox key to Stone as a farewell present.
+As Ness leaves the police station, a reporter asks him what he will do after the probable repeal of Prohibition, to which he replies, "I think I'll have a drink".